 For the past 46 years, Rosa Jalja has been working in radio on the shores of Lake Titicaca, the highest lake in the world.
-She runs Radio Copacabana, one of the six stations that belong to the Aymara language radio network "Aruskipawi" and supported by the non-governmental Bolivian organization, Fundación UNIR.
-DW Akademie helps Fundación UNIR by teaching journalists.
-Their aim is to get citizens involved and create new broadcasting formats to give exposure to the needs of the local communities.
+She runs Radio Copacabana, one of the six community stations belonging to the Aymara language radio network "Aruskipawi" and supported by the non-governmental Bolivian organization, Fundación UNIR.
+DW Akademie works with the NGO in providing journalism training.
+The aim is to get locals involved in community radio and create new broadcasting formats that reflect their needs.
 Rosa Jalja's radio station broadcasts in Aymara, the language spoken by her own ethnic group.
 In Aymara, "Aruskipawi" means "Let's talk to each other".

-Ms. Jalja, how do you contribute to media freedom at Radio Copacabana?
+Ms. Jalja, how are you and Radio Copacabana contributing to media freedom?

-What does freedom of press mean to you?
+What does freedom of the press mean to you?

-"There must be no prejudice.
-As Aymara journalists, we are on the side of the listener, the population.
-Thanks to Fundación UNIR, we have learned that journalists must be able to report in safety.
+That there can be no discrimination.
+We Aymara journalists are on the side of the listener, the people .
+Thanks to Fundación UNIR we've learned that journalists need to be able to report under safe conditions.
 That is freedom.
-They must have their own convictions and tell the whole truth.
-For me, freedom of press means that the journalists can pass on their information freely."
+Journalists need their own convictions and be able to tell the whole truth.
+For me, freedom of the press means that journalists can freely pass on their information.

 What inspires you the most?

-"My inspiration is serving the audience.
-People without a radio aren't alive.
-With radio, we reach the people on farms, in offices, in homes and in shops.
-That is why we broadcast programs in Aymara and Spanish.
-Creating justice inspires me.
-Before the early 1980s, the indigenous population faced a great deal of injustice from the military state, and also had to cope with several coups d'états and changing governments.
-These dark chapters of our history have motivated me to inform people.
-Back then, nobody reported on how many people were killed and how many people were imprisoned.
-Now that has changed; the radio station is a community radio station and we now work freely."
+Serving the audience.
+People who don't have a radio aren't really alive.
+Radio can reach people on the farm, in the office, at home or in the shops.
+That's why we broadcast in Aymara and Spanish.
+Fighting for justice also inspires me.
+Prior to the early 1980s, the indigenous population was subjected to great injustice from the military state and had to cope with coups and changing governments.
+These are dark chapters in our history and they've motivated me to inform others.
+Back then, no one reported on the number of people who had been killed or imprisoned but that has changed and radio is now a community radio and we can work freely.

-Rodrigo Villarzú, Head of the Latin America Department at the DW Akademie, visiting Rosa Jalja in her radio studio.
+Rodrigo Villarzú, Head of DW Akademie's Latin America department, visiting Rosa Jalja in her radio studio

 What are your plans for the future?

-"I will continue learning.
-I have also traveled abroad.
-Now I want to make a film about an indigenous woman farmer.
-I would like try new formats.
-I'm over 60 but I'm still going strong."
+To keep learning and trying out new formats.
+I've traveled abroad and now want to make a film about an indigenous woman farmer.
+I'm over 60 but still going strong."